-The contribution requirement for active Hybrid employees is governed by §51.1-1178(C) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to political subdivisions by the Virginia General Assembly.
-Each political subdivision's contractually required employer contribution rate for the year ended June 30, 2019 was 0.72% of covered employee compensation for employees in the VRS Political Subdivision Employee Virginia Local Disability Program.
+The contribution requirement for active hybrid plan employees is governed by §51.1-1178(C) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to political subdivisions by the Virginia General Assembly.
+Each political subdivision's contractually required employer contribution rate for the year ended June 30, 2020 was 0.72% of covered employee compensation for employees in the VRS Political Subdivision Employee Virginia Local Disability Program.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the political subdivision to the VRS Political Subdivision Employee Virginia Local Disability Program were \$453 and \$124 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contributions from the political subdivision to the VRS Political Subdivision Employee Virginia Local Disability Program were \$625 and \$453 for the years ended June 30, 2020 and June 30, 2019, respectively.